railsadminteam/rails_admin/README.md

       filterable? false
     end

+Empty filters can be displayed in the list view:

+    class Team < ActiveRecord::Base
+      rails_admin do
+        list do
+          filters [:name, :division]
+        end
+      end
+    end

 **Fields - Visibility and ordering**

 By default all fields are visible, but they are not presented in any particular